cham207388/docker-k8-complete-guide/k8-readme.md

     Do exactly these steps to arrive at this container setup
     - Declarative
     Our container setup should look like this, make it happen

+    We are going to use Declarative style
+        - update a configuration file leaving the name intact